If your bathroom is near one of the house’s gable ends, you might want to consider venting a bathroom fan through the gable.

 The Disadvantages of Venting a Bathroom Fan through a Gable

-A more powerful fan may also be required to force the air through the additional ductwork.
+A more powerful fan may also force the air through the additional ductwork.

 Because gable vents are frequently used in conjunction with soffit air inlet vents, introducing ductwork to an existing gable vent may cause unwanted ventilation issues by obstructing the airflow.
 Make certain that you do not use the current gable vent.